Yes No Share to Facebook

 A Document Served Improperly May Be Deemed Served

-Absent a specific rule in the Rules of the Small Claims Court, O. Reg.
-258/98 dealing with the scenario where the intended recipient receives a document in a manner outside of the said Rules, reference to the Rules of Civil Procedure, R.R.O.
+The Rules of the Small Claims Court, O. Reg.
+258/98, lack a rule specifically addressing what should happen when the intended recipient receives a document in a manner that falls outside these Rules.
+Accordingly, in such a circumstance, reference to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, and the provisions for validating service via a Motion to Validate Service become necessary.
-The relevant sections from the Rules of the Small Claims Court and the Rules of Civil Procedure are:
+194, becomes necessary; and whereas the Rules of Civil Procedure provide for validation of service, a Motion to Validate Service may be brought.
+The relevant Rules of the Small Claims Court as well as the relevant Rules of Civil Procedure state:

 Matters Not Covered in Rules